St. Martin’s Press | 2019

 But I digress…

-A well-known San Fran prosecutor is murdered in his McMansion, and his wife barely survives being stabbed.
+A well-known San Fran prosecutor is murdered in his McMansion, and his wife barely survives being stabbed during.
 Elsewhere, a sex worker murders a client and buries him in the desert after chopping up his body.

 These things are connected, but you really have to work to find out how.
 The resulting pages try to be a very twisted, onion of a plot, but at times it is a little overwrought, bordering on convoluted.
 And it pains me to say that.
 It really does.